dfrappart/dfrappart.github.io/_posts/2024-05-28-Testing_Cilium_Cluster_Mesh_in_AKS.markdown

                        cilium                   quay.io/cilium/cilium:v1.15.5@sha256:4ce1666a73815101ec9a4d360af6c5b7f1193ab00d89b7124f8505dee147ca40: 4

 ```

 There is a note about the Certificate Authority in the [cluster mesh configiguration documentation](https://docs.cilium.io/en/latest/network/clustermesh/clustermesh/).

-We need to propagate the certificate accross the cluster.
-So as explained, we have to remove  Cilium secret for the CA in all but one of our cluster and delete it:
+We need to propagate the certificate accross the clusters.
+So as explained, we have to remove  Cilium secret for the CA in all but one of our clusters and delete it:

 ```bash